MASS4ORG/mass4-site/content/guinevere/index.md

 :::col
 ### Shapes can also be used as input elements

-Interactable elements are most often defined by a simple rectangle, but you can also define them as a shape, and then use the shape as the interactable area.
+Interactable elements are most commonly defined by a simple rectangle, but you can also define them as a shape, and then use the shape as the interactable area.
 ```cs
 var interactable = gui.GetInteractable(position, shape);
 bool isHovering = interactable.OnHover();